 - Returns the reward for the given action

 5^(log_10(profit))function simply slows the growth of the reward as trades get large.

 The simple profit scheme needs to keep a history of profit over time.
 The way it does this is through looking at the portfolio as a means of keeping track of how the portfolio moves.
 It also keeps track to see if it’s holding onto a trade as well.
 This is seen inside of the get_reward function.

 Use Case #1: Buying

 When the bot says buy, it sets the variable

 True, and sets the current price to the price of the trade.

 We see that inside of this line of code here.
 This allows us to check to see if we’ve made a profit later.

-elif trade.is_buy and trade.amount > 0: self._purchase_price = trade.price self._is_holding_instrument = True
+elif trade.is_buy and trade.size > 0: self._purchase_price = trade.price self._is_holding_instrument = True

 Use Case #2: Selling